mse-org/mseide-msegui/readme.md

 ```

 # ZeosLib
+Since msegui commit fbbaa979b, ZeosLib components are included in mseide by default.
+Also last stable source are included in /mseide-msegui/lib/common/mzeoslib/.

+If you want to use other ZeosLib source, you need to delete directory /mseide-msegui/lib/common/mzeoslib/.
-In order to install the Zeos components add the path to the Zeos source to
-'Project'-'Options'-'Make'-'Directories' and compile the IDE with
+Then add the path to the ZeosLib source to 'Project'-'Options'-'Make'-'Directories' and compile your applicatio with '-dMSEgui'.

--dmse_with_zeoslib -dMSEgui.
+If you want to recompile the IDE with new ZeosLib source, add parameter '-dmse_with_zeoslib -dMSEgui'.
 There is a predefined IDE project apps/ide/mseide_zeos.prj, update 'Project'-
 'Options'-'Macros' according to your installation.